Fauxface/HidoiBot/README.md

 There are several notable inadequacies in v2 -- I had to 'hack' in solutions and implement 'half-past-six' code or HidoiBot v2 would never have been completed.
 Essentially, corners were cut.
 So many, that it's beginning to look like a circle.

+Additional major refactoring work was done in December 2011.

 Installation
 ------------
-HidoiBot is tested to run on Linux and Windows, with Ruby 1.9.2 installed.
+HidoiBot is tested on Ubuntu 10.04, with Ruby 1.9.2 installed.
 Older versions of Ruby might work, but are untested.
+It might work on Windows, and there shouldn't be any huge issues with that.

 Pull the source and install the following stuff: